Anirudh123nasty/ARTri3/AEcreatetask.md

 </body>
 ```
+The python function 'aecreatetask_index()' is called using html, with the form action method.
+The url with the name of the function, the id for the user's input, and POST method is used to call the function (which was written in python) in a javascript file.
+In the next line of code, html with 'button' is used to run function 'aecreatetask_index()' when pressed.
+Finally, the format of output is specified with the user entered value specified as 'a' and the list specified as 'fs'.
 ## Describes in general what the identified procedure does and how it contributes to the overall functionality of the program:
 The identified procedures both generates and displays all the fibonacci terms until the user inputted term number.
 Overall, this function gives users access to an odd math sequence that they may not have on their calculators.
 ## Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else ## to recreate it:
 First, the value is obtained from the user input with request.form.get, since 'f' is just the ID of the input.
 Then, three variables are used: x, y and z.
 Variables a (which is set to the user input) and b (the integer of a) are additionally used to take care of the first term, which follows no pattern.
-Then, a list is created that's named fs.
+Then, a list is created that's named 'fs'.
 A for loop is used that repeats until i is one less than b, where i iterates and increases by 1 every time the loop is carried out.
-The loop adds variables x and y to z, sets x and y equal, and then sets z equal to y.
-Z is then appended to the list fs.
+The loop adds variables x and y to z, sets x and y equal, and then sets z equal to y. z is then appended to the list fs.

 ## Describes two calls to the procedure identified in written response 3c.
 Each call must pass a different argument(s) that causes a different segment of ## code in the algorithm to execute.
 ### First call: